 Speaking of testing, you need to shed your fear of trying something new in your business if you ever hope to discover the winning combination that will ratchet up your sales.
 The retail world has changed by leaps and bounds in recent years.
 Thanks to the increasing role of technology in our everyday lives, consumers process the world around them in a very different way.
 So take a look at what other companies are doing to attract consumer attention and bolster sales — both in your industry and beyond.
 Chances are you’ll stumble across an idea or two that just might be the perfect fit for your company.

 Of course, the results you see from the above sales techniques will vary greatly.
 Nevertheless, it is only through research and experimentation that you’ll be able to discover the path to your company’s further success.
 So whether you need an influx of funding or a new perspective, consider what you can do now to get your business to the next level.
-In the meantime, share your thoughts, comments or questions with us on Twitter @Revenued_com.

 We're working on some pretty cool new pieces of content, including tools that will give you insight into your business finances.